ostis-ai/sc-component-manager/docs/usage/usage.md

 The repository specification describes two primary sections: components and repositories:

-- Components section represents a list of addresses to Github repositories that contain component sources and their specifications.
+- Components section represents a list of components that have addresses to Github repositories that contain component sources and their specifications.
 - Repositories section includes addresses to Github repositories that contain other repository specifications.

 See example: